lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/1_Use_Compute_Engine_VMs.md

 ### What is this
  - The ability to perform analysis (compute) on files & data at dynamic scale
- - Running Google EC2 (EC2) Virtual Machines (VMs) instances from within your AWS Project.
+ - Running EC2 Virtual Machines (VMs) instances from within your AWS Project.

 ### Key considerations
  - **Manual Configuration** - VMs require you to perform extensive configuration steps manually